garylirocks/quickrefs/microsoft-entra-id.markdown

 ### App registrations vs. Service principals

-There are two representations of applications in Azure AD: application objects and service principals.
+There are two representations of applications in Entra: application objects and service principals.

 |                 | App registrations                                                                                                                                            | Service principals                                                                                                                                                                                                   |
 | --------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------ | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |